ao/hivemind/developer_guide.md

 2. Create a feature branch
 3. Make your changes
 4. Write tests for your changes
-5. Format your code with `cargo fmt`
+5. Format your code with `go fmt ./...`
-6. Check for linting issues with `cargo clippy`
+6. Check for linting issues with `golint ./...`
 7. Submit a pull request

 ## Advanced Features